MarkHanoteau/MarkHanoteau.github.io/assets/Scrum-definition.md

 **Understanding Scrum - Step 1: Focus on Value.**

-(Allow yourself not to think about Scrum for the length of the paragraph.
-Move away from its rules, roles, meetings and commitments.
-Think differently.
-Instead, focus on the value it generates.)

 Imagine being fully accountable for your and your team's work.
 Imagine everyone collaborating as a cohesive unit towards a common and valuable business outcome.
 Imagine having this shared goal broken down into an intermediate objective which is within your realistic capabilities to accomplish in a short duration.